actionhero/new-tutorial/README.md

 _visit www.actionherojs.com for more information_

-This tutorial showcases a realistic Todo List Application with CRUD operations.
+This tutorial showcases a realistic Bucket List Application with CRUD operations.

 To simply play around with the application, follow the next steps: